filipealtoe/anonymizer/README.md

 # Anonymizer

-This repo will hold the Python script used to anonymize essays.
+This repo will hold the Python script used to anonymize essays used on IEEE LWMOOCS 2019 paper.
+To cite the paper:

+Altoe, F., & Joyner, D. (2019, October).
+Annotation-free automatic examination essay feedback generation.
+In 2019 IEEE Learning With MOOCS (LWMOOCS) (pp. 110-115).
+IEEE.

 ## Quick Start